 If you can prove negligence, you can recover your economic and non-economic damages.
 Your economic damages will include your medical expenses and lost wages.
 If you suffered a concussion, your damages could be substantial due to the effects of a concussion and its impact on your ability to work.

 Your non-economic damages include your physical pain and mental suffering.
 Again, a concussion can produce substantial losses due to the pain, depression, anxiety, and cognitive impairment caused by the injury.

 Contact a Baltimore Personal Injury Lawyer for Help

 Want to learn more about the damages you might recover for your concussion injury?
-Contact William G. Kolodner, P.A. for a free consultation with a Baltimore personal injury lawyer.
+Contact William G. Kolodner Personal Injury Lawyers for a free consultation with a Baltimore personal injury lawyer.
 We’ll listen to the facts of your case and help you to determine your best steps to move forward.
 Don’t suffer from your injury alone.
 Reach out today to for help.